ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 The Domain Owner from the previous example is maintaining the same policy but now wishes to have a third party serve as a Report Consumer.
-Again, not all Mail Receivers will honor this request, but those that do may implement additional checks to validate that the third party authorizes reception of failure reports on behalf of this domain.
+Again, not all Mail Receivers will honor this request, but those that do **MUST** implement additional checks to validate that the third party authorizes reception of failure reports on behalf of this domain.

 The Domain Owner needs to alter its DMARC Policy Record from (#entire-domain-monitoring-mode-per-message-reports)